Haystack Mountain Ski Area: Independently operated (1964–1991)

 In the late 60s, Vermont started paying closer attention to the rapid expansion of land use in the state.
-This eventually led to the passage of Act 250, putting a microscope on Haystack’s growth plans.
+This eventually led to the passage of Act 250, putting a microscope on Haystack's growth plans.
 While many lots had been sold, both Haystack and the Chimney Hill developments' sewers and water lines had not yet been completed.
 Plans previously approved by the town were called into question.
-This was made more complex when existing sewer work was halted because Haystack’s primary lender and mortgage holder, Associated Mortgage Investors (AMI), entered bankruptcy proceedings.
-Several lawsuits followed, including one accusing the Haystack Corporation of misrepresenting the development’s progress.
+This was made more complex when existing sewer work was halted because Haystack's primary lender and mortgage holder, Associated Mortgage Investors (AMI), entered bankruptcy proceedings.
+Several lawsuits followed, including one accusing the Haystack Corporation of misrepresenting the development's progress.
 This led to AMI taking over operations of Haystack in 1974, eventually putting it into bankruptcy in 1976.

 The ski area continued operations through bankruptcy and receivership.
 In 1979, the Tri-Mountain Leisure Group (TLG) leased and then operated Haystack Ski Area.
 TLG also owned Roundtop ski area in northern VT.
 TLG operated it through the 1980/1981 season, but with Roundtop also struggling, and no credible offers on the table for Haystack Ski Area, AMI was forced to shut it down.

 The area remained closed until 1985 when Don Tarinelli and a group of investors formed The Haystack Group and bought the area and its assets for $850,000.
 Don Tarinelli was the former president of the Stratton Mountain Ski Area and had retired to nearby Jamaica, VT.
 The Haystack group spent an estimated $7 million updating and repairing the ski area.
 They replaced two double chairs with new triple lifts, and invested more than $1 million in snowmaking infrastructure.
-The Haystack Group also expanded the ski area’s footprint by adding a CTEC triple lift to the eastern side of the mountain -- an area they called the Witches.
+The Haystack Group also expanded the ski area's footprint by adding a CTEC triple lift to the eastern side of the mountain—an area they called the Witches.
 This new section added three new advanced trails named Gandolf, Merlin, and Cauldron.
 The Haystack Group also started a new condominium community near Chimney Hill called Spyglass Village.
-While these improvements upgraded the ski experience, the ski resort couldn’t attract enough skiers to overcome the debt from the large infrastructure investments, and so filed for Chapter 11 bankruptcy protection in September 1991.
-44,000 skiers visited Haystack during 1990-1991 ski season -- the last it would be an independently operated public ski area.
+While these improvements upgraded the ski experience, the ski resort could not attract enough skiers to overcome the debt from the large infrastructure investments, and so filed for Chapter 11 bankruptcy protection in September 1991.
+44,000 skiers visited Haystack during 1990–1991 ski season—the last it would be an independently operated public ski area.